BigBossErndog/Amara2/README.md

 # Amara2
-A light-weight 2D game engine with Lua scripting.
+A 2D game engine with Lua scripting.
 Built in C++ using SDL3.

 *Note: Amara2 is currently only available for Windows only.*